wdporter/acim/src/workbook/part-i/44-god-is-the-light-in-which-i-see/index.md

 ---

 1. Today we are continuing the idea for yesterday, adding another dimension to it.
-²You cannot see in darkness, and you cannot make light.
+You cannot see in darkness, and you cannot make light.
-³You can make darkness and then think you see in it, but light reflects life, and is therefore an aspect of creation.
+You can make darkness and then think you see in it, but light reflects life, and is therefore an aspect of creation.
-⁴Creation and darkness cannot coëxist, but light and life must go together, being but different aspects of creation.
+Creation and darkness cannot coëxist, but light and life must go together, being but different aspects of creation.

 ::: details Annotations

 #::: details Expanded

 Today we are continuing the idea for yesterday, adding another dimension to it [the idea for yesterday].
-²You cannot see in darkness, and you cannot make light.
+You cannot see in darkness, and you cannot make light.
-³You can make darkness and then think you see in it [darkness], but light reflects life, and [light] is therefore an aspect of creation.
+You can make darkness and then think you see in it [darkness], but light reflects life, and [light] is therefore an aspect of creation.
-⁴Creation and darkness cannot coëxist, but light and life must go together, being but [light and life are] different aspects of creation.
+Creation and darkness cannot coëxist, but light and life must go together, being but [light and life are] different aspects of creation.

 #::: details Substituted

 Today we are continuing the idea for yesterday, adding another dimension to the idea for yesterday.
-²You cannot see in darkness, and you cannot make light.
+You cannot see in darkness, and you cannot make light.
-³You can make darkness and then think you see in darkness, but light reflects life, and light is therefore an aspect of creation.
+You can make darkness and then think you see in darkness, but light reflects life, and light is therefore an aspect of creation.
-⁴Creation and darkness cannot coëxist, but light and life must go together, light and life are different aspects of creation.
+Creation and darkness cannot coëxist, but light and life must go together, light and life are different aspects of creation.

 #::: details Simplified